technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 travel destinations.
 You can replace the default website with your own knowledge source.

-In this lab, you will create an agent from the **Safe Travels template** and enhance it in Lab 05.

 ## Exercise 1: Create Safe Travels agent from template

 In this exercise, you will create the agent in Copilot Studio using the